AbinayaThulsi/MSR-Soft-Alignment-Model-for-Bug-Duplication/README.md

 # Data

 ## Input Data
-- The Bug report is collected from four open source projects(Eclipse, Mozilla, NetBeans and OpenOffice).
+- The Bug report is collected from four open source projects (Eclipse, Mozilla, NetBeans and Open Office).
 - Soft Alignment Model for Bug Deduplication (SABD) model receives the bug reports as the input which is composed of the categorical fields, a summary and a description.
 - We get the input data from the data extraction phrase.
 The sample data is present [here](https://github.com/AbinayaThulsi/MSR-Soft-Alignment-Model-for-Bug-Duplication/tree/main/data/HOME_DIR/dataset/sun_2011/eclipse_2001-2007_2008).

 ## Output Data
 - Soft Alignment Model for Bug Deduplication (SABD) model outputs the probability of the bug report being a duplicate and indicates whether the given reports are duplicate.
-- The output is evaluated using ranking-based metrics and recall rate (RR@k).
+- The output is evaluated using two metrics i.e. mean average precision (MAP, a ranking based metric) and recall rate@k (RR@k).
 This is been calculated for each open source at k= 1 to 20, where k is the list of bug reports recommended by the triager.
 Therefore, with the help of Time Window for a period of 1 to 3 years the data is being compared.
 - The output of our sample data can be found [here](https://github.com/AbinayaThulsi/MSR-Soft-Alignment-Model-for-Bug-Duplication/tree/main/process/Ouput_Sample_data).

 # Results